ProjectLibertyLabs/gateway/docs/src/README.md

 ![Gateway Application Layer Diagram](./gateway_arch-Layer.drawio.png)

-Each microservice takes a different building block.
+Each microservice is a different building block.
 These microservices are 100% independent of each other, so use only what you want.

 ![Gateway Application Microservice Diagram](./gateway_arch-TopLevelServices.drawio.png)